HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Related Work

-\textbf{Human Reconstruction.} Human reconstruction has a long and overlapping history in both computer vision and graphics.
-In earlier years, multi-view stereo (MVS) is the most widely used method for human reconstruction. \cite{continuousdepth} proposes a continuous a depth map estimation method for improving the performances of MVS.
-Over the past decade, benefit from the development of hardware, many works \cite{highquality, fusion4d, function4d, realtime} take single or multi RGBD views as input to get amazing real-time high fidelity human reconstruction and rendering.
-However, the relied depth sensors are only able to capture humans or objects that are near the sensors.
-When humans move far from the sensors (farther than 3m), the depth sensors will fail capturing depth streams, which greatly limits their applications.
-In recent years, one of the most promising research directions for human reconstruction is pixel-aligned implicit function (PIFu) \cite{pifu}.
-PIFu takes a single color image as input and encode the image to generate pixel-aligned image features.
-Based on the pixel-aligned features that contain the geometry details in the input image, they learns an implicit function over the 3D space.
-Following PIFu, PIFuHD \cite{pifuhd} introduces a multi-level framework for high fidelity 3D reconstruction of clothed human.
+Human reconstruction has a long and overlapping history in both computer vision and graphics.
+In earlier years, multi-view stereo (MVS) is the most widely used method for human reconstruction.
+Liu \etal \cite{continuousdepth} proposes a continuous depth map estimation method for improving the performances of MVS.

+Over the past decade, benefiting from the development of hardware, many works \cite{highquality, fusion4d, function4d, realtime} take single or multi RGBD views as input to get amazing real-time high-fidelity human reconstruction and rendering.
+However, the relied depth sensors are only able to capture humans or objects that are near to the sensors.
+When humans move far from the sensors (farther than 3m), the depth sensors will fail to capture depth streams, which greatly limits their applications.

+In recent years, human reconstruction from only a single RGB camera \cite{fof, image, learning, pifu, pifuhd, livecap, monoperfcap, smplicit} draws great research attention.
+The most promising method for single-view human reconstruction is the pixel-aligned implicit function (PIFu) \cite{pifu}.
+PIFu takes a single color image as input and encodes the image to generate pixel-aligned image features.
+Based on the pixel-aligned features that contain the geometry details in the input image, it learns an implicit function over the 3D space.
+Following PIFu, PIFuHD \cite{pifuhd} introduces a multi-level framework for high-fidelity 3D reconstruction of clothed humans.
 It uses an additional image translation network to predict normal maps from original color images.
 The predicted normal maps enable it to reconstruct more geometry details, such as clothing folds.
-Moreover, a fine-level is used in PIFuHD to recover more subtle details from the high resolution input images.
+Moreover, a fine level is used in PIFuHD to recover more subtle details from the high-resolution input images.
+Video-based methods \cite{livecap, monoperfcap, monoclothcap} reconstruct dense, space-time coherent deforming geometry of dynamic humans from monocular videos, but they need a pre-captured template mesh.

+For multi-view human reconstruction, PIFu uses a naive average pooling operation for multi-view feature fusion, which is not efficient enough to fuse the geometry details that are observed in the multi-view input images.
+Zins \emph{et al}. \cite{zins} use an attention-based fusion method to automatically weight the input views for multi-view human reconstruction.
+But they use an additional local 3D context encoding layer to make the network aware of the local 3D context around each querying point.
+This layer makes the reconstruction more robust but it increases the computation and memory consumption of the networks.
+In our observation, we found that directly predicting the SDF value of each point without any ``local information'' is also able to produce high-quality reconstruction results, helping us to strike a good balance between reconstruction quality and computation consumption.